usu-cidi/qa-update/progress.md

 * Changed populating an empty board to use the new method
   * Updated docs again
   * Pushed to `main` branch
+* Tried to see if I can improve runtime

 ### TODO:
 Phase 3